 Reiko’s interests are varied, but she is particularly drawn to adult literary and upmarket fiction, narrative nonfiction, and young adult and middle grade fiction.
 She loves a strong narrative voice; smart, funny heroines; narrowly located settings (especially towns in the South and Midwest); family sagas; darkly suspenseful novels; and stories of remarkable friendships or that explore the often perilous terrain of human relationships.
 For children’s books, she is actively looking for young adult and middle grade fiction—whether it be contemporary, historical, fantasy, or simply a story with a timeless quality and vibrant characters.
 For nonfiction, she is most interested in cultural, social, and literary history; fascinating tours through niche subjects; narrative science; psychology; guides on creativity; and memoir.

 Connor Goldsmith began his career in publishing in 2012 at Lowenstein Associates and joined Fuse in early 2014.
 Prior to transitioning into the world of books, he spent a year in the commercial film and television department at Abrams Artists Agency and received a Master’s Degree in Media Studies from The New School for Public Engagement.
-Connor is passionate about narrative fiction across all media as a vehicle for social progress, and is open to projects in sci-fi, fantasy, horror, literary thriller, and literary fiction.
+Connor is passionate about narrative across all media as a vehicle for social progress, and is open to projects in sci-fi, fantasy, horror, literary thriller, and LGBT+ literary fiction.
+In nonfiction, he seeks experts with established platforms in pop culture, social politics, and narrative history.
 Connor is especially interested in books by and about people from marginalized perspectives, such as LGBT+ people and racial minorities.
-In thriller he is looking for more literary, high-concept premises as opposed to crime fiction procedurals or counter-terrorism narratives.

 Christina Morgan has over ten years of experience in the publishing business.
 She got her start at one of the world’s oldest literary agencies, Curtis Brown Ltd, before moving on to Amistad/HarperCollins where she was a part of a team that published successful titles such as The Pursuit of Happyness, Confessions of a Video Vixen, Act Like a Lady, Think Like Man and the fiction of Edward P. Jones.
 She then moved on to Houghton Mifflin Harcourt where she was privileged to work on a list that included some of the world’s top authors including Umberto Eco, Amos Oz, Alice Walker and Charles Simic.
 She is interested in primarily in literary fiction and non-fiction, memoir, mysteries, and pop culture.